codacy/docs/docs/release-notes/self-hosted/self-hosted-v12.0.0.md

         kubectl get pods -l app=worker --field-selector=status.phase=Pending -n codacy
         ```

-    -   If there are any pending worker pods, remove them:
+    -   If there are any pending `worker` Pods, remove them:

         !!! warning
             This is a destructive action.
 Make sure you understand the consequences.